-PUT damage counters on your opponent's Active Pokémon.
+C) PUT damage counters on your opponent's Active Pokémon.

 When you attack, put 1 damage counter on your opponent's Active Pokémon for each 10 damage your Pokémon's attack does (written to the right of the attack name).
-In the example above, Litten's Bite attack does 10 damage.
-Then, Rowlet's Weakness of $\times 2$ to Pokémon makes that $10 \times 2 = 20$ damage.
-So put 2 damage counters on Rowlet.
+In the example to the right, Scorbunny's Tackle attack does 10 damage.
+Then, Grookey's Weakness of $\times 2$ to \bullet Pokémon makes that $10 \times 2 = 20$ damage.
+So put 2 damage counters on Grookey.
 If an attack says to do something else, be sure to do that, too!

 Your attack is complete, so check to see if any Pokémon were Knocked Out by the attack.

 Some attacks can damage more than one Pokémon, and sometimes they can even damage the Attacking Pokémon!
 So, make sure to check every Pokémon that was affected by the attack.